achingono/achingono.github.io/src/content/post/optimizing-dockerfile-startup-script-with-environment-variables/index.md

 # check if the $DB_SERVICE environment variable has been set
 if [ "$DB_SERVICE" == "" ]; then
- echo "Environment variable 'SQL_SERVICE_NAME' not set.
+ echo "Environment variable 'DB_SERVICE_NAME' not set.
 Exiting." exit;
 fi

 # check if the $DB_SERVICE_PORT environment variable has been set
 if [ "$DB_SERVICE_PORT" == "" ]; then
- echo "Environment variable 'SQL_SERVICE_PORT' not set.
+ echo "Environment variable 'DB_SERVICE_PORT' not set.
 Exiting." exit;
 fi